Smarter practical implementation of digital technology to enhance active and healthy living

 THEME 2: Age-friendly societies – How do we foster age-friendly environments and communities?

-Age-friendly ecosystems enable people of all ages to actively participate in community activities.
+Age-friendly ecosystems offer to people of all ages to actively participate in community activities.
 They help seniors to stay active outdoors and give them the safety to transport themselves from one place to another.
 How do we make sure that our designers, decision-makers and environmental planners take age-friendly environments into account in the future?

 THEME 3: Data for better lives – How do we become better at mastering all our data?